History and Legacy

 and established the Department of Archaeology and History of Antiquity.

-William G. Dever is American's foremost Near Eastern archaeologist.
+William G. Dever is America's foremost Near Eastern archaeologist.
 During his 35-year

 career, he has published more than 400 articles in peer-reviewed journals and authored